-it is not uncommon for you as a parent to encounter a child who does not want to go see your ex-spouse during their periods of possession.
-At first glance, this may strike you as being not a very big deal at all.
-After all, it's not you that your child doesn't want to see and the time spent with your ex-spouse could then be spent with you at your home.
+It is not uncommon for you as a parent to encounter a child who does not want to see your ex-spouse during their periods of possession.
+At first glance, this may strike you as not being a huge deal at all.
+After all, it's not you that your child doesn't want to see, and the time spent with your ex-spouse could then be spent with you at your home.
 Theoretically, doesn't this stand to benefit you in the long run?
-Won't your relationship with your children benefit as a result of being able to spend more time with them if they do not want to see your ex-spouse?
+Won't your relationship with your children benefit from being able to spend more time with them if they do not want to see your ex-spouse?

 Why your child not wanting to spend time with your ex-spouse could end up being a negative for you

 For example, everyone has emergencies come up in their lives that requires some degree of time away from the family.
-What if your mother were to get sick 2 towns over and you needed to go to the hospital or to see your family for caretaking reasons?
+What if your mother were to get sick 2 towns over and you needed to go to the hospital or see your family for caretaking reasons?
 Wouldn't it be nice for you to be able to leave your young children for a short period with your ex-spouse where they can be safe and out of harm's way?
-Seeing your children more frequently is something all parents want but shouldering the entire burden of parenting in your circumstances is not in your best interests nor is it in the best interest of your children.
+Seeing your children more frequently is something all parents want but shouldering the entire burden of parenting in your circumstances is not in your best interests, nor is it in the best interest of your children.

-Another factor to consider is that you should not have to bear all the responsibility when it comes to making decisions for your children.
-If your child were to need to be enrolled in special education courses and you had a wide variety of courses to choose from and curriculum to follow it would be beneficial to get the perspective of the other parent who also knows your child well and whom you trust.
+Another factor to consider is that you should not have to bear all the responsibility for making decisions for your children.
+If your child were to need to be enrolled in special education courses and you had a wide variety of courses to choose from and curriculum to follow, it would be beneficial to get the perspective of the other parent who also knows your child well and whom you trust.

-Understanding the motivation of your children is important
+Understanding the motivation of your children is important.

 You may find, and it probably is likely, that some of the issues discussed with you are pretty skin deep and not that convincing.
 Remember: kids can be swayed by which parent is more enjoyable to spend time with or even which parent can buy them more fun activities or experiences when your children are with them.
 Later bedtimes, yummier food, fewer responsibilities, and greater freedom mean that one parent can pretty easily gain an advantage in certain areas over the other just by being more permissive.

 This certainly is not an easy subject to discuss with your child and is one that requires a great deal of introspection by you before withholding your child from the other parent during court-ordered Visitation periods.
 Keep in mind that withholding your child from the other parent is technically in violation if done over one of their periods of possession.
-In some cases, your rationale for doing so may be justified such as if abuse or neglect if your child has occurred.
-However, the waters become much muddier in other circumstances where your child simply does not want to see your Co-parent.
+In some cases, your rationale for doing so may be justified, such as if abuse or neglect of your child has occurred.
+However, the waters become much muddier in other circumstances where your child does not want to see your Co-parent.

 The best path to take in situations like this may be to work with your co-parent directly to determine a solution that you all can use consistently.
 Rather than leaving it up to the courts and involving attorneys, you may be able to work out a solution with your Co-parent if you see this as a problem that may reoccur over time.
-The more you and your Co-parent worked together to create solutions for your family the better off your child will be in the long run.
+The more you and your Co-parent worked together to create solutions for your family, the better off your child will be in the long run.